alphagov/govuk-prototype-kit-docs/docs/v13/documentation/setting-up-git.md

 ## 4. Doing your first commit

+A commit is when you want to save the changes that you’ve made to a file (or set of files).

 There are two stages to committing your changes.
 The first is to select the specific files with changes you want to commit, called **‘staging’**.
 The second is to commit all the changes in ‘staging’.

 ### Select files you want to commit